Welcome to Excel Exposure!

 This course will be a complete lesson / teaching tool related to Microsoft Excel.
 It will have sections and information applicable to all experience levels.
 It will be updated regularly with additional lessons, tips, and demonstrations of how you can get the most out of Excel.

 This course will be taught using Microsoft Excel 2010, but most of the functionality can be found in Excel 2007/2003 (although it may be in a different location).
 I will not be focusing on the Mac version of the product as I do not have it.
+I plan on recording Excel 2016 video lessons in the future.

 General knowledge of Microsoft Excel is recommended, but there are sections of the site for complete beginners.
 I try to make sure it is clear what the experience level should be for each lesson in the Lesson Guide.